Filters Filters — Do DE Pool Filters Need Backwash? Complete Guide + When

 Recharging with Fresh DE

 This step is critical and often overlooked by pool owners.
-After backwashing, your filter grids are completely bare and provide no filtration until recharged:
+After backwashing, your grids have lost most of their DE coating and filter poorly until recharged:

-- Slowly add the appropriate amount of DE powder through the skimmer closest to your equipment
+2. Slowly add about 80% of the full-charge amount (since backwashing leaves some DE behind) through the skimmer closest to your equipment

 DE Powder Calculation and Types